Bachelor of Arts in Communication Studies: Major of Distinction (Thesis Track)

 Communication Studies majors may minor in established Klein minors.
 The Communication Studies student who declares a minor must complete the entire program requirements for both the major and the minor.
 Courses listed for both the Communication Studies major and Klein minor will only apply towards one of the curriculums.
 If the class is part of an array of courses, students will be required to take a different course to satisfy the major requirement.

-Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 MSP 1021 Introduction to Media Analysis 3 Total Credit Hours 6 - All majors will take five additional core courses.
+Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 Select one of the following: Introduction to Media Analysis Communicating Organizational Change Global Communication and Leadership Total Credit Hours 3 - All majors will take five additional core courses.
 Students will select one course each from the categories below (15 credits).
-Students should plan to meet the prerequisites for courses in their selected track (see below) by taking appropriate core courses.
+Students should plan to meet the prerequisites for courses in their selected concentration (see below) by taking appropriate core courses.

-Course List Code Title Credit Hours Core Courses CMST 2111 Communications Seminar 1 3 Communication Theory Select one of the following: 3 Introduction to Media and Society Introduction to Advertising Journalism and Society Introduction to Media Theory Research Methods Select one of the following: 3 Introduction to Brand Strategy and Research Journalism Research Media Research 1 Analysis Select one of the following: 3 Introduction to Art Direction: Visual Communication Media Popular Culture 1 Introduction to Public Speaking or CSI 1911Honors Introduction to Public Speaking Cross-Cultural Perspectives Select one of the following: 3 Intercultural Communication Communication, Culture and Identity Total Credit Hours 15 1 Course has prerequisites.
+Course List Code Title Credit Hours Core Courses CMST 2111 Communications Seminar 1 3 Communication Theory Select one of the following: 3 Introduction to Media and Society Introduction to Advertising Journalism and Society Introduction to Media Theory Research Methods Select one of the following: 3 Introduction to Brand Strategy and Research Journalism Research Media Research 1 Analysis Select one of the following: 3 Introduction to Art Direction: Visual Communication Media Popular Culture 1 Introduction to Public Speaking or CSI 1911Honors Introduction to Public Speaking Cross-Cultural Perspectives Select one of the following: 3 Intercultural Communication Communication, Culture and Identity Total Credit Hours 15 - 1

 Course List Code Title Credit Hours Major of Distinction Coursework 21 One Klein course at any level 3 Four 3000+ Klein courses 12 CMST Thesis Hours 6 Language Proficiency Language 1001 levelLanguage 1002 levelLanguage 1003 level